Haroenv/gipod-to-geojson/README.md

 This will output the real GeoJSON in STDOUT and let you do whatever you want with it.

+# See also

+docs of this API: http://gipod.api.agiv.be/#!index.md

 # License

 Apache